judka-uriel/uriel-book/uriel_en.md

 This is just a few examples.
 A more complete list of various rabbinic statements on this subject will not be presented here — all of this is well known anyway.
-I do not condemn the rabbis of the past — at that time this was the norm in accordance with the moral standards of that era.
+I do not condemn the rabbis of the past — at that time this was the norm in accordance with the low moral level of that era.
 But as humanity develops, such unjust attitudes are beginning to become a thing of the past.

 The problem remains that present-day Orthodoxes continue to cling to these